samarthj/samarthj.github.io/index.md

 Key Responsibilities involved Database and Backend System Administration.
 With particular focus on performance, maintenance and availability improvements.
 Key accomplishments:

-1. Garbage collection.
-I was the sole developer who built the entire code-base for reaping tombstoned data.
+1. **Garbage collection.** I was the sole developer who built the entire code-base for reaping tombstoned data.
 The incremental retrieval and batched update paradigms developed during this went on to become callable interfaces for several future improvements for read and write performance.
 (Java, MySQL, AWS S3)

-2. Fast backup restores.
-Independently built a solution to snapshot and restore the database at terabyte scale in hours vs days.
+2. **Fast backup restores.** Independently built a solution to snapshot and restore the database at terabyte scale in hours vs days.
 (MySQL, Alfbus, Shell)

-3. Automated schema migrations.
-Independently scripted automation for both views so that automated migrations and rollbacks can be accomplished using code-reviewed code pushed through monitored deployments, with little to no human intervention.
+3. **Automated schema migrations.** Independently scripted automation for both views so that automated migrations and rollbacks can be accomplished using code-reviewed code pushed through monitored deployments, with little to no human intervention.
 This was key for feature rollout, with the service hosted in 20+ AWS regions spanning several hundreds of hosts.
 (Shell, MySQL, Linux)

 4. Consistently kept the code base on the bleeding edge of upstream development.
 Resulting in several gains in read performance over time.
 In particular, as the sole developer, eliminated all unbounded and unindexed reads, resulting in O(1) read performance for several apis.
 Since the workload of the service is order of 10:1 read:write, this improved overall performance significantly.
 (Alfbus, MySQL, Java)

-5. Improved runtime of billing data processing, purely in software, independently.
+5. **Improved runtime of billing data processing**, purely in software, independently.
 The techniques used included checkpointing, parallel-processing, sustained heap size reduction, jvm optimization and reference duplication, and last but not least O(n^2) to O(n) reduction in runtime.
 Resulting in halving runtime on 2 separate occasions.
 (Java, MySQL, AWS S3)

-6. Automated system device raid configuration / re-bootstrapping.
+6. **Automated system device raid configuration** / re-bootstrapping.
 Due to transitioning hardware configurations, and varying availability of hardware in different regions and availability zones, the state in which the disks were provisioned on a host was unpredictable.
 Independently worked on eliminating the need to manually run commands on hosts.
 Most issues could be fixed by simply reprovisioning the host or rebooting.
 (Linux, Shell)

-7. Amazon ECR supports Docker Image Manifest V2, Schema 2 - Worked on the delivery of this feature in partnership with one other engineer and a product manager.
+7. Amazon ECR supports **Docker Image Manifest V2, Schema 2** - Worked on the delivery of this feature in partnership with one other engineer and a product manager.

 8. Other Feature work - also involved in team consensus building for operational design of how Lifecycle policy rules are evaluated.
 Spent ~20% of my time independently working on day to day operationally focussed improvements, targeted at removing manual work and improving runtimes.
 Independently creating and reviewing the backbone design for KMS Encryption.
 And providing support for image scanning capabilities on ecr images for a different team within AWS - Sagemaker.